By using our smart filters you can find flights and destinations matching your requirements.

 The prices shown are avarage prices we have estimated for each destination.
 Click on 'CHECK PRICES' to see an exact price.

-Ministro Pistarini (EZE) is the second largest airport in Argentina and is based in Buenos Aires.
-You can fly to 57 destinations with 29 airlines in scheduled passenger traffic.
+Ministro Pistarini International Airport (EZE) is the second largest airport in Argentina and is based in Buenos Aires.
+You can fly to 54 destinations with 28 airlines in scheduled passenger traffic.

-Flights are departing from one of its 2 terminals (Terminal A and C).
-The most frequently departed route is the route to Sao Paulo (GRU) in Brazil with an average of 46 flights from Ministro Pistarini every week which is 10% of all weekly departures.
-The most popular domestic destinations are Ushuaia (USH) and El Calafate (FTE).
+Flights are departing from one of its 3 terminals (Terminal A, B and C).
+The most frequently departed route is the route to Santiago (SCL) in Chile with an average of 54 flights from Ministro Pistarini International Airport every week which is 10% of all weekly departures.
+The most popular domestic destinations are San Carlos de Bariloche (BRC) and Ushuaia (USH).
 The two longest flights are Buenos Aires (EZE) to Amsterdam (AMS) that takes around 13 hours and 15 minutes and Buenos Aires (EZE) to Frankfurt (FRA) with a flight time of 13 hours and 15 minutes.

-Aerolineas Argentinas is the largest airline here by counting the number of departures with around 130 scheduled take-offs every week.
-The second largest operator from Ministro Pistarini is LATAM Airlines.
+Aerolineas Argentinas is the largest airline here by counting the number of departures with around 147 scheduled take-offs every week.
+The second largest operator from Ministro Pistarini International Airport is Felix Airways.
 Boeing 747 is the largest aircraft operating here among other big planes such as the Boeing 777 and the Airbus A350.
 The aircraft types with most scheduled flights are the Boeing 737 and the Airbus A31X/32X.

-The route with the longest flighttime from Buenos Aires (EZE) is to Rome (FCO) and takes about 13h 15min with a Airbus A330
+The route with the longest flighttime from Buenos Aires (EZE) is to London (LHR) and takes about 13h 20min with a Boeing 787-8

 Based on number of scheduled departures next month.